 A high tide placed Roundwood Quay in relief for this winter visit.
 Sitting at the junction of the River Fal and Cowlands Creek, you can appreciate why an Iron Age Fort was built on the ground above here.
 Cormorants and an egret flew past.
 A tranquil atmosphere and changeable weather completed the scene.
 There’s a fine National Trust walk in the area for people to enjoy, taking in Tregew Farm.

 A peaceful scene at Roundwood Quay, by Halwyn.

-A low tide and bright sunshine greeted me for this visit to the creeks south of Truro in Cornwall.
+A low tide and bright sunshine greeted me for this visit to the creeks that lie south of Truro in Cornwall.
 At Halwyn, the remaining laid up boat, a ferry, seemed to be within touching distance of the beach.
-Next,round to Coombe for a chat with Ruth and Julia, who were there to enjoy the first primroses of the season.
+I then went round to Coombe to enjoy the first primroses of the season.

-The beautiful creekside hamlet of Coombe was the setting for this re-visit, just over the hill from Halwyn.
-On a high tide, the creek glistened in the morning light, reflecting the trees by the water in symmetry.
+The beautiful creekside hamlet of Coombe sits just over the hill from Halwyn.
+On this occasion a high tide caused the creek to glisten in the morning light, reflecting the trees by the water.